 The Sikorsky BLACK HAWK helicopter cockpit program involves the manufacture of cockpits, including the installation of all wiring harnesses, hydraulic assemblies, control pedals and sticks, seat tracks, pneumatic lines and the composite structure that holds the windscreen for most models of the BLACK HAWK helicopter.
-We delivered 65 cockpits in 2021 as compared to the 53 cockpits delivered in 2020.
+We delivered 45 cockpits in 2022 as compared to the 65 cockpits delivered in 2021.
 In December 2021, we entered into a follow-on multi-year contract with Sikorsky to manufacture UH-60 BLACK HAWK cockpits for both the "M" and the "Med" models.
 The term of the agreement is five years, beginning in 2023 and ending in 2027.
-Included in backlog at December 31, 2021 and 2020, was \$202.0 million and \$47.0 million, respectively, for orders on this program.
-We anticipate cockpit deliveries to total 65 in 2022.
+Beyond this latest procurement contract, we have limited multi-year visibility with regard to future orders from the USG.
+Included in backlog at December 31, 2022 and 2021, was \$95.9 million and \$202.0 million, respectively, for orders on this program.
+We anticipate cockpit deliveries to total 31 in 2023.